Wimbledon: Williams and Murray 'dream team' brings double the joy to SW19 | DW | 09.07.2019

 They are not the best pairing in the draw – that belongs to top seeds and their next opponents Bruno Soares and Nicole Melichar – but they can claim to be the best returners.
 Mixed doubles simple doesn't often see a pair of players capable of hitting the ball so hard and that alone makes the Scot and American an interesting proposition.

 Williams is no stranger to doubles though.
 She partnered her sister Venus in the women's doubles for many years.
 And the siblings were successful too, winning 14 titles together across the four majors.
 On Tuesday, Williams had just come off the back of a grueling three-set win over Alison Riske as she returned to Centre Court with Murray to face Raquel Atawo and Fabrice Martin.
-The accomplished doubles pairing didn't make it easy, but the 7-5 6-3 scoreline suggests the duo are finding their feet as a pair.
+The accomplished doubles pairing didn't make it easy, but another straight sets win suggests the duo are finding their feet as a pair.

 "I think we're getting into the groove now.
-We're starting to feel some rhythm so hopefully that can continue," Williams said after the match.
+We're starting to feel some rhythm so hopefully that can continue," Williams told the BBC after the 7-5 6-3 victory.
 "I'm having a blast, it's really fun, and there's a great atmosphere out there."

-Williams is yet to win a singles title since the birth of her daughter in September 2017 and she says the doubles helps her stay relaxed.
+Williams is yet to win a singles title since the birth of her daughter in September 2017 and she says the doubles helps her stay relaxed in her quest to become to first mother to win the Wimbledon singles title since Evonne Goolagong in 1980.
 For Murray it's more about easing himself back into things slowly.
-Whatever the reasons, it's a long time since the mixed doubles has kept the crowds at the All England Club beyond 8pm and their next match should determine whether the dream team can go all the way.
+Whatever their reasons, it's a long time since the mixed doubles has kept the crowds at the All England Club beyond 8pm and their next match should determine whether the dream team can go all the way.

 Her name is Cori.
 Her nickname is Coco.
 Her goal is to be the best women's tennis player in the world.
 Welcome to the world of Cori Gauff, who is suddenly a fan favorite at Wimbledon.
 (03.07.2019)